rajashtani/InsightForge/apis/center_for_enablement.md

 *   **Combine Quantitative and Qualitative Data:** KPIs provide the objective 'what,' but maturity assessments, team feedback, and C4E interactions provide the crucial 'why.'
 Use both quantitative KPI data and qualitative insights for a holistic view and effective enablement planning.
 *   **Iterate:** The maturity model and the chosen KPIs may need refinement over time as the organization's API strategy evolves and the C4E platform matures.
 Be prepared to adapt.

-Okay, here is the compact maturity model in standard Markdown table format.
-Please note that standard Markdown does not support cell background colors, so the color coding is lost.
-I've used bold for emphasis where appropriate.

----

 ### **API Maturity Model: Level Up Your APIs!**

 **Track your team's progress and see how the C4E can help you grow.**